 - About 1 cup extra virgin olive oil

-- 1 Tbsp. good quality red wine vinegar
+- 1 Tablespoon good quality red wine vinegar

-- Peel potato and cut it into even chunks.
-Put potato chunks in in a medium saucepan and cover with water.
+- Peel the potato and cut it into even chunks.
+Put the potato chunks in a medium saucepan and cover them with water.
 Bring to a boil and add enough salt so the water tastes as salty as sea water.
-Reduce heat to maintain a steady simmer and cook until potato is very tender, 10 to 15 minutes.
-Drain and run potato chunks through a ricer into a medium bowl or mash them thoroughly.
+Reduce the heat to maintain a steady simmer and cook until the potato pieces are very tender, 10 to 15 minutes.
+Drain and run the potato chunks through a ricer into a medium bowl or mash them thoroughly.

-- While potatoes cook, peel garlic cloves and whirl them in a blender with about 1/4 cup of the olive oil and the vinegar to create a smooth purée.
-You may need to add a bit more olive oil to get the mixture to whirl smoothly.
+- While the potatoes cook, peel the garlic cloves and whirl them in a blender or food processor with about 1/4 cup of the olive oil and the vinegar to create a smooth purée.
+Depending on your machine, you may need to add a bit more olive oil to get the mixture to whirl smoothly.
 Alternatively, you can mash the garlic in a mortar and pestle.

-- Stir garlic mixture into the potatoes.
-Add ground almonds and stir to combine thoroughly.
-Slowly stir in remaining olive oil, stirring constantly as your pour a thin stream of oil into the mixture.
+- Stir the garlic mixture into the potatoes.
+Add the ground almonds and stir to combine thoroughly.
+Slowly stir in the remaining olive oil, stirring constantly as your pour a thin stream of oil into the mixture.
 Add salt to taste.